 As soon as October hits, a bowl of warm butternut squash soup becomes a staple on practically every restaurant menu.
 Well, in our house, butternut squash soup is a staple all year round.
 This Butternut Squash Soup is everything you expect from a traditional butternut squash soup.
 It’s sweet, silky, and slightly spicy.
 Although the ingredients list is rather simple, the end result offers exceptionally rich flavor.

-Vegetable broth – vegetable broth is a backbone of every vegan soup.
-I would recommend that you make your own broth because it tastes so much better than the store-bought version.
+Another essential ingredient for this soup is vegetable broth.
+I would recommend that you make your own because it tastes so much better than the store-bought version.
 A very basic vegetable broth can be made with some onions, garlic, carrots, celery, fresh herbs (my favorites are parsley and chives), and spices (I usually use just black pepper, and bay leaves).
 You can also add some dried mushrooms for a deeper color and more complex flavor.
 Cover all the ingredients with water by 1 inch and bring to a boil.
 Reduce to a barre simmer and cook until all the vegetables are tender, for about 30 minutes.
 Strain and voila – you have a homemade broth in no time.

-Coconut milk – I fell in love with coconut milk in a Thai cooking class a few years ago.
+To make this soup creamy and dreamy, I use coconut milk.
+I fell in love with coconut milk in a Thai cooking class a few years ago.
 It adds a wonderfully rich texture and flavor to everything from hearty soups to delicate cheesecakes.
 Seek out coconut milk from Thailand – it’s consistently the best.
-My favorite brand is Thai Kitchen.

-Toppings – you’re not making baby food so add some textural contrast to the creamy soup.
+Since we’re not making baby food, I would recommend adding some textural contrast to the soup.
 I usually add some toasted seeds, roasted nuts, or croutons.
 Add the topping just before serving the soup so they stay crunchy.

-Don’t add too much liquid when you blend – when you add broth to your soup, pour in just enough so the blender can do its job.
+Finally, don’t add too much liquid.
+When you add broth to your soup, pour in just enough so the blender can do its job.
 If, after you blend it, your purée is too thick, add more broth in small increments.
 You can always add more broth, but you can’t remove it.
 Good butternut squash soup should be thick and hearty, not watery and bland.

 Tools You’ll Need